prajwalsingla3014/covid-tracker/README.md

 Some functionalities of this project:-

 * Show Live cases,recoveries and deaths.
+* On selecting particular country from dropdown
-* Show country cases,recoveries and deaths
+  * Show country cases,recoveries and deaths on card.
+  * Show cases also on Line Graph
+* Map is also used to show country cases after clicking on country

 Deployed :- https://covid-tracker-fd516.web.app/